Challenges to equal access to justice and welfare rights in the Global South

-Roberto Dutra will present findings from an ethnographic study of policy implementation among front-line workers in the Alcohol and Drugs Psychosocial Care Center (CAPS ad) in Campos dos Goytacazes, Rio de Janeiro State, Brazil.
-He will discuss the strategies and discretionary practices of health professionals and their implications for inclusive and effective implementation of social policy.
+Roberto Dutra presents findings from an ethnographic study of policy implementation among front-line workers in the Alcohol and Drugs Psychosocial Care Center (CAPS ad) in Campos dos Goytacazes, Rio de Janeiro State, Brazil.
+He discusses the strategies and discretionary practices of health professionals and their implications for inclusive and effective implementation of social policy.
 The presentation is based on work co-authored with Renan Carneiro.

 Politics of equal access to justice and welfare rights

 This webinar will provide a broad and comparative lens on the politics of equal access to justice and welfare rights.
 The webinar features three presentations that each give their perspective on the politics of equal access: from the contradictions between thick democratic and thin legal conceptions of access in India, the costs of political coordination and coalition building for inclusive social policy in Brazil, to the effects of access to social grants for voter choice in South Africa.
 Together, the presentations will allow for a cross-continental comparison of the implications of political systems and institutions for equal access to justice and welfare rights.